VOX AC100 - UPDATES AND NEW INFO

 8th January

 Two further sightings of early JMI Line Source 60 public address speaker columns (4 x 12"), late 1965 / early 1966, a single with the shop plaque of "Musikhaus Hummel" in Frankfurt but currently in the USA, brown grille cloth, type of speakers unknown; and a set of two, currently in Europe, original stands present.
 All three have the distinctive band (dropped later on) across their fronts.
-More on Line Source 60s .
+More on Line Source 60s can be found on this page.

 Thanks to Kevin for signalling the existence of this column.
 If the brown grille cloth is original, which it may (just) be, then a very late instance.